xiyuyi/RealisticSimulator_3D/README.md

 FRETBursts - A bursts analysis toolkit for single and multi-spot smFRET data.

-Copyright (C) 2014 Antonino Ingargiola - tritemio @ gmail.com
+Copyright (C) 2016 Xiyu Yi - chinahelenyxy @ gmail.com

 This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License version 2, as published by the Free Software Foundation.